ronpang/WizFi360-cpy/README.md

 3.[WizFi360 Vs ESP8266][link-AT comparison]

-By using WIZnet Ethernet HAT with Raspberry Pi PICO, it required simple coding to create the communication method between PICO with Adafruit IO.
+By using WIZnet's WizFi360-EVB-PICO, it required to use AT commands to control WizFi360 to communicate to the world

 ## 📚Required Software
 ### Bundles: